backstage/backstage/docs/backend-system/architecture/04-plugins.md

 description: Backend plugins
 ---

-> **DISCLAIMER: The new backend system is under active development and is not considered stable**
+> **DISCLAIMER: The new backend system is in alpha, and still under active development.
+While we have reviewed the interfaces carefully, they may still be iterated on before the stable release.**

 Plugins provide the actual base features of a Backstage backend.
 Each plugin operates completely independently of all other plugins and they only communicate with each other through network calls.
 This means that there is a strong degree of isolation between plugins, and that each plugin can be considered a separate microservice.
 While a default Backstage project has all plugins installed within a single backend, it is also possible to split this setup into multiple backends, with each backend housing one or more plugins.